What’s it all about?

 The programme’s future is currently uncertain.
 We hope to be able to offer writing events again sometime in 2022, and possibly a partnerships service in 2023.
 If you have questions or requests, please get in touch via the contact form.
 Meanwhile, to learn more about the programme or browse writing advice, you can explore the rest of the site.

 Recent and upcoming events

 Use the middle of the day effectively, with a warm-up writing activity and a timed writing session before lunch and a second timed session after, both preceded by planning and review.
 11:30 to 15:00.

-Bring a writing project to completion (you define finished, but it has to involve sending it to someone else) with a week’s high-intensity writing supported by three group meetings.
-The meetings provide in-depth guidance, and peer support is set up between meetings, to help you finish your chosen project by the end of the working day on Friday.
+Bring a writing project to completion (you define finished, but it has to involve sending it to someone else) with a week’s high-intensity writing supported by three group meetings and planned contact with an event partner.
+The meetings provide in-depth guidance and a tailored shared spreadsheet template to help you finish your chosen project and send it to your nominated recipient by the end of the working day on Friday.

 I don’t know how I would be able to do my research and writing from another country and without access to libraries and study spaces, including cafes, over the past 9 months without the Baille Gifford Writing Program.
 There have been some huge writing challenges for me from the start of Covid to the present and the best way through them was to keep up my writing partnerships.